To provide further learning outside the classroom, BJA provides students with a wide variety of enriching extracurricular activities including:

 Class officers learn to lead as they meet with faculty class sponsors to plan special class projects, both in ministry and in activities.
 The junior class officers enjoy planning and hosting the Junior-Senior banquet each spring.

-Mock Trial Team (HS)
+Mock Trial Team (MS and HS)

 Spirit Squad (HS)